mik14a/Bits/README.md

-# Slight
+# E4

 Single-file public domain libraries for [CLI](https://en.wikipedia.org/wiki/Common_Language_Infrastructure) to myself.
-This slight libraries everybody wrote everytime, everywhere, everyplace.
+This little library of bits and pieces everybody wrote everytime, everywhere, everyplace.

 ## How to use

-Copy and past from this repogitory.
+Copy and past from this repository.

 ## Libraries